Miks Indrašis: International play

 Indrašis was selected to make his debut for the Latvian national team in the 2012 IIHF World Championship Stockholm Sweden.
 His debut came on 5 May 2012, and he scored the 1–0 goal in that game (although Latvia went on to lose 2–5 against Russia).
 He continued to have a successful tournament becoming the top scorer of the tournament for team Latvia. and was selected as one of the best players of team Latvia in the tournament.
+Indrašis was again selected for 2013 World Championship roster for Latvia, but had a less productive tournament registering only one assist in 7 games.

-Indrašis was again selected for 2013 World Championship roster for the Latvian national team, but had a less productive tournament registering only one assist in 7 games.
+He represented Latvia at the 2023 IIHF World Championship where he recorded two goals and four assists and won a bronze medal, Latvia's first ever IIHF World Championship medal.